keithbabinec/Writing/README.md

 # Writing
-A place to drop blog posts, how-to's, and general documentation, etc.
+A place for archiving blog posts, how-to's, and technical notes.